 Who can we trust?

-Ordinary individuals can be forgiven for sometimes being temporarily led astray by those who have a following, but definitely do not trust anyone who has a following and who has promoted any of these hoaxes and psyops: Flat Earth, Free Energy, Peak Oil alarmism, Anthropogenic Global Warming alarmism, numerology, the 2012 Apocalypse, the Mandela Effect, the sociopath psyop, the alt-right psyop, or the antifa psyop.
+Ordinary individuals can be forgiven for sometimes being temporarily led astray by those who have a following, but definitely do not trust anyone who has a following and who has promoted any of these hoaxes and psyops: Flat Earth, Free Energy, Peak Oil alarmism, Anthropogenic Global Warming alarmism, numerology, the 2012 Apocalypse, the Mandela Effect, the sociopath psyop, the alt-right psyop, the antifa psyop, or the MGTOW psyop.
 Likewise, don't trust anyone who has a following and who promotes Zionism, the UN, or disarming the people.

 Currently, a common example of misdirection is blaming "Neocons" (a wing of the Republican party) for the actions of Trump.
 However, these same actions are heavily supported by the media and by Hillary, Obama, and most other Democrats.
 Therefore, referring to the bad guys as "Neocons", obscures the fact that they are all on the same side.